jx34tech/jx34tech/README.md

 You can click the Preview link to take a look at your changes.
 --->

-I am currently collaborating with another partner regarding an education startup that is working to provide better learning feedback to Students.

 I am also currently personally working on a project involving machine learning and voice and speech pattern recognition involving Mobile Radio.
 If you work in this area, please reach out to me via my email, and I will gladly have a discussion to learn more.